 The Learning Program was created by the Down Syndrome Foundation of Orange County to help bridge the gap between research and practice for teaching early literacy skills to students with Down syndrome.
 Although researchers continue to discover more about how people with Down syndrome learn best, their insight has been slow to filter to parents and teachers.
 This program helps change all that!

-DSG is partnering with DSFOC for the Online Learning Program which supplements traditional education and includes monthly sessions for parents and students with Down syndrome ages 4 to 8.
-While students learn, play and explore with highly qualified educational staff, parents are taught about early literacy fundamentals, mathematics, school advocacy, and much more.
+DSG is partnering with DSFOC for the Online Learning Program which supplements traditional education and includes monthly sessions for parents of students with Down syndrome 3 to 12 years of age.
+Parents are taught about early literacy fundamentals, mathematics, school advocacy, and much more.
 The goal of the program is to help parents be first-teachers in helping support their son/daughter's educational journey.
-Download a brochure for more information.
-The DSG Learning Program runs from September to June each year.
+The DSFOC Online Learning Program runs from September to June each year.